System Transformation Workstream

 Your questions answered

 We don’t have all the answers yet but will keep updating and answering questions where we can and letting people know about how they can get involved as we shape more detailed plans.
 You can read our Frequently Asked Questions here.
+We also have a short glossary of terms related to integrate care systems here.

 To keep informed about our progress please subscribe to our newsletter.